 Q: Okay.
 Enough talking (for now anyway), where can I buy a corset?

-.
+A: Now comes the fun part--shopping for what you like.
+First time corset buyers may want to try Scarlett's Corsets or Timeless Trends.
 They both have underbust corsets available in a variety of fabrics for the bargain basement price of $99.
-One word of caution, though, if you have a “vintage” figure, that is, if your hips are 10″ or more larger than your waist, you may find their cut a bit confining.
+One word of caution, though, if you have a "vintage" figure, that is, if your hips are 10" or more larger than your waist, you may find their cut a bit confining.
 Voluptuous women can still wear their corsets but may find them less comfortable than women with more petite figures.
-Later on this week, I’ll post about some of my favorite custom corsetieres as well more resources for people who just can’t get enough corsets.
+Later on this week, I'll post about some of my favorite custom corsetieres as well more resources for people who just can't get enough corsets.

 *Images courtesy of Frederick's of Hollywood, SugarKitty Corsets, and Lara Corsets*